Anticipation - The Blog - U.S.A.

 A hot 30-minute shower inside JFK Terminal B

-In addition to offering private suites for sleep, work, or just hanging out, there were also showers!
-The shower did cost an extra $20-30 per person (discounted if you rent a suite).
-Gary thought it was well worth it and this might have been his favorite thing about this place.
-He said the shower had everything he needed to take a hot relaxing shower, just a few gates down from where we would later board our plane.
+Gary thought it was well worth it—in fact, this might have been his favorite part of the experience.
+He said the shower had everything he needed for a hot, relaxing refresh, just a few gates away from where we’d later board our flight.

 FAQs